There are many places you can go to receive a great education about vocal technique, but there is nowhere else you will find faculty like this

 Marcelle is a well-respected instructor and vocal coach in jazz/pop techniques with a student roster that ranges from nationally signed recording artists to Broadway and TV performers.
 She has been a Shenandoah Conservatory Contemporary Vocal Pedagogy Institute faculty member since 2008 and hosts numerous vocal pedagogy conferences and events in the general New England area.
 Her daughters, Kelsey and Kimber-lee Jacobsen, are both professional singers and together they own Double Bar Music, a private music school located in Westport, Massachusetts.
 She is a strong believer in the power of music to heal and create positive change in the world

-Jess has been coming to the Institute every year since 2010 and joined the CCM Institute faculty in 2016.
-She runs a thriving independent studio in Marietta and Columbus, OH.
-She is also an active singer-songwriter, check her out on Spotify.
+Jess has been coming to the Institute every year since 2009 and joined the CCM Institute faculty in 2016.
+She runs a thriving independent studio in Columbus, OH and online.
+She is also an active singer-songwriter.
+Check her out on Spotify.

 Julie has been coming to the Institute every year since 2010 and joined the CCM Institute faculty in 2016.
 Julie runs a thriving independent studio in Charlotte focusing on adult performers.
 She is also an active singer-songwriter and member of the live music scene in Charlotte.